psf/request-for/2020-pip/RFP.md

 ### Project Management and Reporting

-This project will be led and managed by the Python Software Foundation Director of Infrastructure (Ernest W. Durbin III) and an external project manager.
+This project will be led and managed by the Python Software Foundation Director of Infrastructure (Ernest W. Durbin III) and by Sumana Harihareswara, an external project manager.

 Regular meetings (at most 30 minutes each, 4 times per month) will be held to coordinate efforts among the project managers, developers, and UX researcher/designer.